svetliomihailov/2017.partialconf.com/source/blog/2017-05-30-functional-technologies-on-the-web-pt1.html.markdown

 *Do you run on the .NET platform?
 If yes, then F# is something we are really excited to talk at Partial – [send a proposal for talk](https://goo.gl/qGfmds).*

 —

+Thats it for part one, next week we will talk about the origins of Erlang, Elixir and Elm.
+[Follow us on Twitter](http://twitter.com/partialconf), or [subscribe to the newsletter](http://partialconf.com/#subscribe) for more news about the conference.

 Have you considered applying for our Call for Speakers?
 It is **open until 16th of June**, so if you want to tell us more about Haskell, Scala, F# or anything else lambda – you can become a Partial speaker by submitting your talk.